jrandj/aws-security-specialty/README.md

 1. Determine the use case for VPN or Direct Connect.

-    * AWS Direct Connect is a networking service that provides an alternative to using the internet to connect to AWS.
-Using Direct Connect, data that would have previously been transported over the internet is delivered through a private network connection between your facilities and AWS.
-A VPN connectivity option can be used if traffic going over the internet is not a constraint.
+    * AWS Direct Connect is a networking service that provides an alternative to using the Internet to connect to AWS.
+Using Direct Connect, data that would have previously been transported over the Internet is delivered through a private network connection between your facilities and AWS.
+A VPN connectivity option can be used if traffic going over the Internet is not a constraint.

-    * A VPC Gateway Endpoint enables you to privately connect your VPC to supported AWS services powered by PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+    * A VPC Gateway Endpoint enables you to privately connect your VPC to supported AWS services powered by PrivateLink without requiring an Internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.

 1. Determine the use case for enabling VPC Flow Logs.